BboxLab/bytel-google-assistant-account-linking/readme.md

-# App for linking of a Bouygues Télécom personal account to your google assistant mobile app
+# Template for linking your Bouygues Télécom personal account to your google assistant service

 ## This tutorial uses :
-### .
-Actions-on-google
 ### .
 An actions-on-google action consisting in a dialogflow conversation
 ### .
 The dialogflow fulfillment environment.